Shenzhen University: Faculty departmental structure

-SZU now has 27 schools (colleges), providing 96 undergraduate majors, 38 first-grade master degree conferring disciplines; 18 professional master degree conferring disciplines and 10 first-grade doctoral degree.
+SZU now has 27 schools (colleges), providing 96 undergraduate majors, 38 first-grade master's degree conferring disciplines; 18 professional master's degree conferring disciplines and 10 first-grade doctoral degrees.

 Staff

-The faculty consists of 3455 staff.
-There are 2267 teachers, 561 technicists, 627 administrative staffs, 782 postdoctoral, 220 full-time researchers, 119 visiting professors, 228 foreign teachers.
-It has seven academicians in the Chinese Academy of Engineering, and 10 academicians in both the Chinese Academy of Sciences and the Chinese Academy of Engineering.
+The faculty consists of 3,455 staff.
+There are 2,267 teachers, 561 technicians, 627 administrative staff, 782 postdoctoral researchers, 220 full-time researchers, 119 visiting professors and 228 foreign teachers.
+It has 7 academicians in the Chinese Academy of Engineering, and 10 academicians in both the Chinese Academy of Sciences and the Chinese Academy of Engineering.

 Research

-The university is a main research center of Shenzhen city.
-It produced 846 SCI cited papers in 2014.
-The university teaching and research faculty had 356 works authored, 35 of which were translated into various languages.
-In addition, two technical inventions won the second prize in the National Technical Invention Competition, and one was awarded the first prize in the provincial invention competition.
-There were 26 research papers and projects which won prizes for science and innovation awarded by the People's Liberation Army as well as various research achievement prizes above the provincial level.
-48 inventions and innovations from Shenzhen University have been marketed and 281 inventions have been adopted.
+In 2025, Shenzhen University ranked 56th globally and 30th in Chinese mainland in the Nature Index.
+From 2020–2024, it received RMB 9.271 billion in S&T funding; undertook 124 National Key R&D projects and 5 National Major S&T projects; secured 1,763 NSFC grants; won 3 national and 89 provincial/ministerial S&T awards; published 32,398 SCI-indexed papers; and obtained 5,679 patents (4,410 invention).
+In the social sciences, it received RMB 320 million; undertook 178 NSSF projects and 100 MOE HSS projects; published 3,736 SSCI/A&HCI papers; and won 17 national awards.
+The university publishes the Journal of Shenzhen University (Science and Engineering) and the Journal of Shenzhen University (Humanities and Social Sciences).

 Library

-Shenzhen University library holds a collection of 51202 million items (including Phase I project of Xili campus library), consisting of 4,007,900 million paper resources and there are 257 kinds of databases, which including 2,325,500 full-text e-books in Chinese and foreign languages and 124,800 e-journal are accessible via personal computers and Internet library terminals.
+Shenzhen University library holds a collection of 51202 million items (including Phase I project of Xili campus library), consisting of 4,007,900 million paper resources and there are 257 kinds of databases, which include 2,325,500 full-text e-books in Chinese and foreign languages and 124,800 e-journal are accessible via personal computers and Internet library terminals.
 The campus has 30,000 Internet connections and 99 percent of its classrooms and lecture halls have been digitized.

 Students

-Currently, SZU has 34,949 full-time students including 27,564 undergraduates, 7132 postgraduates, 253 doctors, 837 international students, 1340 part-time postgraduates and 18784 adult education students.
+As of 2025, Shenzhen University has 48,865 students enrolled in regular higher education programs, including 29,869 undergraduates, 16,575 master's students, 1,601 doctoral students, and 820 international students.

 It has granted diplomas to 2,000 graduates from the Hong Kong and Macao Special Administration Regions as well as Taiwan.
 Shenzhen University has also established "dual-campus" joint-programs for undergraduate degrees with institutions in Great Britain and other foreign countries.
 There are up to 2,500 students that graduated from these joint programs since the university's inception, and the quality of programs has been accredited by the British Council.
 Shenzhen University participates with annual exchanges students and teachers with its sister universities in the United States of America, Great Britain, Japan, and South Korea.